 If you have an underactive thyroid gland, what you eat may affect your thyroid disease, including the absorption of your thyroid medication.
-Ahead, how a plant-based, vegan diet impacts hypothyroidism and Hashimoto's.
+Ahead, what to know about eating a plant-based diet for hypothyroidism or Hashimoto's thyroiditis.

 A vegan, or “strict vegetarian,” diet abstains from all animal meat and dairy products.
 It is densely plant-based, focused on whole fruits and vegetables.
 Research suggests that a vegan diet has a variety of health benefits, including weight loss, improved kidney function, 11-19% lower risk of cancer, and a reduced risk of cardiovascular diseases.

 There is no evidence that a vegan diet will prevent or treat hypothyroidism or Hashimoto’s.
 However, eating a healthy vegan diet will likely benefit your health in general.

 What you can eat on a vegan diet

 - Dairy alternatives like soymilk, coconut milk, and almond milk

 What you cannot eat on a vegan diet